WayfireWM/wayfire-wiki/Configuration-&-Plugins.md

 ## grid

 Provides basic tiling support.
 With it you can "tile" windows in one of the four corners of the screen or in the left/right/top/bottom half, and also maximize/unmaximize them.
+Also works in conjunction with the move plugin to enable snap functionality.
 Important: this plugin is required for adjusting window size when it is maximized/fullscreened, otherwise those won't work.

 Options: